klardotsh/gale/CONTRIBUTING.md

 laying the groundwork for some future where, maybe, things are in a better state to contribute to.
 It also helps remind *myself* of some things...

+## On Theming

+Gale is a term most frequently associated with weather at sea, but sea stuff has already been beaten to death by another (quite popular) open source ecosystem, so note that Gale tools are named after meteorological phenomena: think wind, clouds, rain, snow, etc. and less parts of boats or sea creatures or waves or whatever.

 ## Style Guides

 See [the universal style guide for Gale](STYLE_GUIDE.universal.md) and [the Zig